benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width:100%">

-![Graph of the probability that my tail will shrink](md/images/charts/randao_extend_2.svg) The bottom axis is $r$, and the side axis is the probability that my best tail length in the next epoch is less than my current tail length for various values of tail length $k$ ([computation](https://github.com/benjaminion/upgrading-ethereum-book/blob/publish/src/charts/randao_extend.py)).
+![Graph of the probability that my tail will shrink](md/images/charts/randao_extend_2.svg) The bottom axis is $r$, and the side axis is the probability that my best tail length in the next epoch is less than my current tail length for various values of tail length $k$.

 </div>